fossxo/fossxo-gdd/source/technical-design/states.rst

 *   Keep track of the total speedrun time and time for each game.
 *   Show the :ref:`ref-ui-speedrun-game-board` widgets including the menu button and status text.
-*   Navigate to the :ref:`ref-speedrun-best-time-menu-state` providing the results of the speedrun.
+*   Navigate to the best time menu state providing the results of the speedrun.
     The results include a successful game along with the run's time, a lost game, or an aborted game from the player opening the menu.

 =============
 Loading State
 =============
 The loading state is the first state run when the game starts.
-It has the following responsibilities:
+The responsibilities are:

 *   Show the :ref:`ref-ui-loading-screen` widgets.
 *   Queue the resources to load with asset loader.
 *   Monitor and optionally report the loading progress.
-*   Launch the :ref:`ref-game-state` when resource loading is complete.
+*   Launch the game state when resource loading is complete.
 The single player game options last used are provided. [#firstgamesettings]_

-..
-TODO: perhaps describe more detail how this is accomplished?
+The loading state asks the :ref:`ref-environments-resource` and any other resources to queue the assets that need loaded.
+It then monitors the loading progress and transitions to the game state when complete.

 ..  _ref-main-menu-state: